kyma-project/serverless/docs/user/tutorials/01-60-set-external-registry.md

-# Set an external Docker registry
+# Set an External Docker Registry

 By default, you install Kyma with Serverless that uses the internal Docker registry running on a cluster.
 This tutorial shows how to override this default setup with an external Docker registry from one of these cloud providers: